ccarabine/junior-dev-talent/README.md

 ___
 # 7. Acknowledgements <a name="acknowledgements"></a>
-A big thank you to my mentor Mo Shami for his help and guidance throughout my fifth project
+Thank you to my mentor Mo Shami for reviewing my project at the beginging and end of my fifth project

 Thank you to to the following: